Bob-YsPan/zepp-os-push-to-simulator-cs/README.md

     your_package/
     |_ device/
         |_ app.json
-    device.zip
     ```
     **Notes:**
+    1. **You can just extract zpk and then extract inner device.zip to get this structure!**
-    1. **`device.zip` needs to use normal PNGs, not the encoded format that is used on an actual watch!**
+    2. **`device.zip` needs to use normal PNGs, not the encoded format that is used on an actual watch!**
     2. **`app.json` needs to include the device source that matches your simulator!**
-    3. **The package name and extract folder that are converted by this tool will include the `-mod` suffix at the end.**
+    3. **The modded package and extracted folder that are converted by this tool will be in the `DownloadPackages` folder under the program's folder, and include the `-mod` suffix at the end.**
 2. Use the `Pick ZPK/ZIP With Extracted Folder` tool, pick the zpk file (like `your_package.zpk` on step 1) .
 3. Check the `Content` area, make sure the package you selected is correct.
 4. Click the `Connect` and then `Upload` buttom to upload the package into the simulator.